RochdiGZ/OC_Project_04_Repository/README.md

                 python main.py

 ------------------------------------------------------------------------------------------------------------------------
-For any information on the needs of running the main.py Python script, please contact me by email:
+For any information on the needs of running the main Python script (main.py), please contact me by email:
 Rochdi.GUEZGUEZ@Gmail.Com
 ------------------------------------------------------------------------------------------------------------------------